-Advantages of Annuities vs. the Disadvantages
+Advantages of Annuities vs the Disadvantages

 This page should serve as a general overview of annuities.
-After you understand the concept you can look into the various annuity types.
+After you understand the concept, you can look into the various annuity types.

 Even though annuity products may come in all shapes and sizes depending on the terms you choose, most work in the following way:

-- You make an investment in an annuity
+- You invest in an annuity.

 - The annuity starts making payments to you on a future date or series of dates.